adplugg/wordpress-ad-plugin/readme.txt

 == Changelog ==

+= 1.10.1 =
+* Updated the readme.txt to reflect that the plugin has been tested with up to WordPress 6.0.0.
+* Updated the readme.txt to reflect that the plugin is tested with up to v3.89.3 of the MailPoet plugin.
+* Fixed a bug with the unit tests (caused by the latest WP changes to the hook registry data format).

 = 1.10.0 =
 * Added MailPoet integration.
 * Updated the readme.txt to reflect that the plugin is tested and working with v2.2.4 of the AMP plugin.
 * Updated the readme.txt to reflect that the plugin is tested with up to v3.89.0 of the MailPoet plugin.
-* Updated the copyright date to 2021.
+* Updated the copyright date to 2022.

 = 1.9.60 =
 * Updated the readme.txt to reflect that the plugin is tested and working with WordPress 5.9.2.